rpdelaney/l4d2-tourney-rules/rules.md

 will be calculated manually.

 ######5.9.2 Un-clearable survivors
-If a pinned survivor cannot be cleared after an infected player gains control of the tank, either team can request that the round be replayed.
+In some extremely rare cases, a pinned survivor cannot be cleared after an infected player gains control of the tank.
+In that event, either team may request that the round be replayed.
 If requested, the tournament directors may review demos and determine if the result of the replayed round will be used, or if some other action will be taken according to the circumstances.

 ##Section 6: Addons and configuration
 The following guidelines will assist the competitors in understanding